Skip to main content

 Cathelicidin LL-37

-The only human cathelicidin, doing two jobs at once
+The only human cathelicidin, fighting infection and rebuilding tissue at once

 Educational content.
 This page describes Cathelicidin LL-37 for informational purposes only and is not medical advice, diagnosis, or treatment.
 Consult a licensed provider before starting, stopping, or modifying any therapy.